nweber23/nweber23/README.md

 ## 🧑‍💻 About Me

-Currently diving deep into the world of systems programming at **42 Heilbronn** 🏫
+Currently diving deep into **systems programming at 42 Heilbronn** 🏫, where I explore low-level computing and optimize complex algorithms.
-I'm passionate about understanding how things work under the hood and building efficient, elegant solutions to complex problems.
+I'm passionate about understanding how things work under the hood and building efficient, elegant solutions to challenging problems.

 > *"The best way to learn is to build, break, and rebuild."*

+I’m always looking to contribute to **open-source projects** and collaborate with fellow developers who love systems, performance, and concurrency.

 ---